digitallawyer/openlegaldictionary/_definitions/clarificatio.md

 ---
 title: Clarificatio
 permalink: "/definitions/clarificatio.html"
-body: Lat In old Scotch law.
+body: Lat in old Scotch law.
 A making dear; the purging or clear-ing (clenglng) of an assise.
 Skene
 published_at: '2018-07-07'
 layout: post